Onam Festival 2021, Kerala, India

 When is Onam 2021?

 Onam takes place during the first month of the Malayalam calendar which is usually during August – September.
-This year Onam 2020 is from 22 August to 2 September.
+This year Onam 2021 is approximately 12 August to 23 August.
 Although celebrations last about two weeks, there are four main Onam days of which Thiru Onam is the most important.
-The first day – Atham – is decided every year by the position of the stars and falls in 2020 on 22 August while the four main Onam days are 30 August (Uthradom), 31 August (Thiru Onam), 1 September (Avvittom) and 2 September (Chatayam) this year.
+The first day – Atham – is decided every year by the position of the stars while the four main Onam days are 20 August (Uthradom), 21 August (Thiru Onam), 22 August (Avvittom) and 23 August (Chatayam) this year.

 Flights and where to stay in Kerala during the Onam Festival